profsmith89/ctps/_sources/chap12.md

 To see why splitting a problem into several smaller instances might help, let's try this with searching.
 Recall the guess-the-number script from Chapter 5, and think about the strategy you employ when you try to minimize your number of guesses.

 Does this strategy have you guess the numbers in increasing order from the smallest possible number?
 Of course not.
 That approach doesn't use to your advantage the hints given by the computer after each guess.
-In particular, guessing first the number 1 in the range 1 to 100 means that the computer will respond with "Too small!" when 1 isn't the hidden number.
+Guessing first the number 1 in the range 1 to 100 means that the computer will respond with "Too small!" when 1 isn't the hidden number.
 You could then guess 2, and unless you're very lucky, the computer's answer is the same.
 Continue in this fashion and you never take advantage of the other possible response: "Too big!"

 Now consider what happens when your guess leaves unguessed numbers above and below it.
-Again assuming that whatever number you guessed wasn't the secret, the computer's answer of "Too small!" eliminates more than just the guessed number; it eliminates all the unguessed numbers below it.
+Again, assuming that whatever number you guessed wasn't the secret, the computer's answer of "Too small!" eliminates more than just the guessed number; it eliminates all the unguessed numbers below it.
 If you make wise choices, your guesses can eliminate large portions of the search space and quickly get you to the secret number.

 The optimal strategy is called *a binary search*, in which you guess a number at the mid-point of the search space.
 It's optimal because an answer of "Too small!" or "Too big!" then eliminates one half of the remaining search space, which is the best you can do on average.[^fn7]

 *A binary-search algorithm* has you continue in this manner (i.e., choosing the mid-point of the remaining search space each time) until you hit the hidden number.
-In the worst case, it takes at most $log_2 n$ guesses to find the hidden number, where $n$ is the size of the search space.
+In the worst case, it takes at most $log_2(n)$ guesses to find the hidden number, where $n$ is the size of the search space.

 The `guesses` function in the next code block implements the binary-search algorithm in a game that has the computer can guess your secret number.
 This game reverses the participants' roles in the guess-the-number game we built in Chapter 5.
 There's no new Python syntax or operators in this code, but take a few moments to read through it and make sure you understand how it implements binary search.